 5 Common Myths About Working From Home

-You will often hear anecdotes from your friends about someone who’s left their full time job and has had immense success with an online career.
+You will often hear anecdotes from your friends.
+Did you hear about this person who’s left their full time job and has had immense success with an online career?
 Or probably you have a friend who became a full-time blogger.
-Before you start nodding your head in agreement, here are the five common myths I had about online jobs:

-You’ll have way more free time
+Myth 1: You’ll have way more free time

-You can work and get errands done at the same time
+Myth 2: You can work and get errands done at the same time

-You can work in your underwear!
+Myth 3: You can work in your underwear!

 If you’re required to have web meetings in one form or another you definitely can’t (though you could probably get away with no pants).
 However, working in your pyjamas or underwear will definitely not work for you.
 It’s extremely important that you keep the same regimen you had at your full time job.
 Getting up, cleaning up and getting dressed will help put you in the right frame of mind to work.
 Staying in your sleepwear has the tendency to put you right back to bed.